Complete Guide to Buying Commercial Ceiling Fans

 How to Install a Commercial Ceiling Fan?

-- Establishing a new connection in the junction box and running wiring to each fan location.
+- Establishing a new connection at the junction box, wiring each fan location.

-- Installing the appropriate mounting hardware based on the structural design of the building (wooden ceiling joints, steel joints, etc.).
+- Installing mounting hardware based on the building’s structural design (wood, steel, etc.).

-- Wiring the fan and attaching the down rods to the joist mount.
+- Wiring the fan and securing the down rods to the joist mount.

 Keeping Up on Maintenance